Permafrost/Tundra/SERVICES.md

   is to be written or appended, specified as either a relative or absolute file path or file: [URI].
 If not specified, a new temporary file will be created automatically.
-* `$mode` determines what to do when the file already exists.
-Defaults to `append` if not specified.
+* `$file.mode` determines what to do when the file already exists.
+Defaults to `create` if not specified.
   * `append` will append the given content to the file if it already exists.
   * `write` will overwrite the file with the given content if it